US-1 Trucks: Action accessories

 Although sold for potential use with an HO-scale model railroad, the US-1 elevated track has a clearance of 57 mm provided by the high-level piers, which is insufficient to clear a train running below.
 This is made worse if a roadbed-type model railroad track is used, where the track sits on some imitation ballast, raising the height of the rails by several mm.

 57 mm is also too low to allow a loaded car-transporter to pass underneath.
 However, as the elevated piers are hollow, it is possible to stack them upon each other, to give the extra height required, provided enough can be found.
 It is still possible to obtain packs of brand-new unused (old-stock) Tyco piers on the Internet.
 One layout seen on a well known popular video app has a high-level circuit supported by 87mm high pillars which have been created from three of the middle-rise piers firmly stacked together.
 This height suffices to clear an HO Railroad on a roadbed-type track, as well as any US-1 road circuit running a loaded car transporter.

 Interestingly, Tyco did also make two different height extenders - One a red bespoke shaped 'Bridge Foot' and a cream rectangular block that can only be fitted onto the foot.
 These both originated with the earlier 'Tyco Pro' series track but the red bridge foot was sold well into the Quick Klik track era and is in lots of sets.
 The standard pillars will fit on top of both items, which are each also 19mm or 3/4" high.
 Using these it is possible to raise your track to 76mm or 3" and 95mm or 3 & 3/4" high.GuardRails Otherwise known as 'Crash Barriers' - These were only supplied in the Stomper Set, (which contained 6), or in pairs in packs of the 90 Degree 9" Radius Curves.
 Those included in the Stomper set were brown, whilst the ones sold with the curves were yellow like those used with Tyco Racing Series.
 They all clipped to the edge of the roadway sections.

 There were also three Plastic Construction Kits: a Mobil Truck Station, a Howard Johnson's Truck Stop, and a 'P.I.E.
 Freight Terminal', each molded in several colors to be glued together.
-These were supplied by Pola, in what was then West Germany and were also sold for a time as part of the Tyco model railroad range, but in plain Tyco 'Brown Box' packaging, sometimes with slightly different colorings or markings or with lights.
+These were supplied by Pola, West Germany and were also sold for a time as part of the Tyco model railroad range, but in plain Tyco 'Brown Box' packaging, sometimes with slightly different colorings or markings or with lights.
 The Howard Johnson was also sold by IHC, whilst the Truck station and Freight Terminal kits have appeared in other ranges over the years and are still available, but now as part of the Walther's Trainline range and with different colorings and markings.